canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 INFO|2017-12-19T01:12:22|/opt/launcher.py|27| Running warm up
 ```

 There it is!
-Congratulations, you have successfully launched KubeFlow on top of CDK on AWS.
+Congratulations, you have successfully launched Kubeflow on top of CDK on AWS.

 You can check its parameters using the ``ks show`` command: